 Music in the Rotunda

 Admission is free, but reservations are sometimes required; see instructions in each listing.
 The rotunda is on the second floor of the Powell Library Building, which is directly across from Royce Hall.
-Parking is $11; the closest parking is in structures four, two, or five, and further details are available on the UCLA maps and directions page.
+Parking is $12 (cash only); the closest parking is in structures four, two, or five, and further details are available on the UCLA How to Park page.
 For more information, contact Catherine Brown at 310.206.4608.

 Historical Dance in the Rotunda

 The rotunda is on the second floor of the Powell Library Building, which is directly across from Royce Hall.
-Parking is $11; the closest parking is in structures four, two, or five, and further details are available on the UCLA maps and directions page.
+Parking is $12 (cash only); the closest parking is in structures four, two, or five, and further details are available on the UCLA How to Park page.

-Learn English waltzes and set dances from the period 1790-1820 at this annual event organized by the Historical Ballroom Dance Club.
-All UCLA students, faculty, and staff as well as the general public are welcome; no dance experience is necessary, and there will be instruction throughout the evening by John Hertz from the Friends of English Regency.
+Waltz through history, beginning with Regency period dances of Jane Austen's time and continuing to the present day.
+All UCLA students, faculty, and staff are welcome, along with the general public; no dance experience is necessary, and there will be instruction throughout the evening.
 Attire can be costume, formal or semi-formal.
-Admission is free, but space is limited, and reservations are required; make a reservation online or call 310.206.4608 with your name and the number in your party.
+Admission is free, but space is limited, and reservations are required.
+To make a reservation for this vintage dance workshop, click here, or call Catherine Brown at 310.206.4608 with the name and the number in people in the party.